Schw4lbe/CSV-Processing/dev-log.md

 - update number values to be actuall percent information due to costumer request

-> DataTable Component:

-- on button click csv export display modal and ask user are you sure?
-- move export csv button next to header in top navbar

 > all components:

 - OPTIONAL: make light theme changeable from user